 This is a permanent position and will be worked under our SmartWorking framework where you will share your time between the office and home (2 - 3 days per week).
 This role will ideally be located at our Amersham office with hybrid home-working, however we will also consider other locations (Guildford, London, etc) if the candidate is willing to travel.
 We would also consider part-time applications from candidates wishing to work 4 days per week.

-- Prepare computer generated benefit calculations and related correspondence
+- Prepare manual and computer generated benefit calculations and related correspondence

 - Maintain the member database